 The exception aims to address the evolving usage of technology in teaching and the increasing importance of remote access to learning materials.
-Subject to the comments below regarding remuneration and definitions, we (along with the Authors' Licensing and Collecting Society) view the exception as a progressive and workable solution to the issues it seeks to address.
+Subject to the comments below regarding remuneration and definitions, we view the exception as a progressive and workable solution to the issues it seeks to address.

 Copyright exceptions for education strike a fine balance between access for teaching and learning and reward for those creating educational materials.
-The remuneration that authors and publishers receive from licensed educational use is essential in supporting the development of new works for the education sector, a point acknowledged in the Impact Assessment accompanying the Directive: A study carried out in the UK in 2011 reported that for UK educational authors a 20% reduction of the secondary licensing income would result in a 29% decline in output (which would mean 2,870 less new works being created annually).
+The remuneration that authors and publishers receive from licensed educational use is essential in supporting the development of new works for the education sector, a point acknowledged in the Impact Assessment accompanying the Directive:

+A study carried out in the UK in 2011 reported that for UK educational authors a 20% reduction of the secondary licensing income would result in a 29% decline in output (which would mean 2,870 less new works being created annually).